Hypnotherapy and PTSD Healing with DeTrauma Technique (DTT)™ | QHHT Perth Hypnosis with Elena

 Understanding Trauma and the Brain

-Trauma doesn’t just live in our memories, it imprints itself in the body and the brain.
-Studies have shown that trauma can alter neural activity, stress responses and even emotional regulation systems.
+Trauma doesn’t just live in our memories; it imprints itself in the body and the brain.
+Studies have shown that trauma can alter neural activity, stress responses, and even emotional regulation systems.
+Bremner et al. (2010) found functional brain imaging alterations in patients treated for trauma-related conditions.
+This reveals how deeply mind-body interactions affect recovery.

-Hypnotherapy for PTSD | What Research Shows
+Hypnotherapy for PTSD: What Research Shows

 Another important study by Bryant et al. (2005, 2006) explored how combining Hypnotherapy with Cognitive Behavioural Therapy (CBT) produced better outcomes for patients with acute stress disorder.
 Over a 3-year follow-up, those who received CBT and Hypnosis reported significantly less re-experiencing and avoidance symptoms compared to those receiving supportive counselling.

-Patients who received CBT and CBT/hypnosis reported less re-experiencing and less avoidance symptoms than patients who received SC.
+Patients who received CBT and CBT/hypnosis reported less re-experiencing and less avoidance symptoms than patients who received supportive counselling.
 These findings point to the long-term benefits of early provision of CBT in the initial month after trauma.
+They support the integration of Hypnotherapy as a complementary treatment for trauma.
+This helps clients not only process memories but also rebuild a sense of safety and empowerment.

 How the DeTrauma Technique (DTT)™ Enhances Healing

-At QHHT Perth Hypnosis with Elena, I have found that integrating the DeTrauma Technique (DTT)™within hypnotherapy sessions allows clients to feel grounded, supported and empowered throughout their healing journey.
+At QHHT Perth Hypnosis with Elena, I have found that integrating the DeTrauma Technique (DTT)™ within hypnotherapy sessions allows clients to feel grounded, supported, and empowered throughout their healing journey.
+This integrative process helps to:

 Reduce emotional reactivity and flashbacks